Unpacking exceptional healthcare logos

 Omada Health logo

-A fingerprint, unique to everyone, symbolizes the custom approach Omada takes to delivering lifestyle change preventative care.
+A fingerprint, unique to everyone, symbolizes the custom approach Omada takes to delivering personalized, data-driven care programs to help people make lifestyle changes.

 30. Hatch